ventus-ag/documentation/content/products/networking/load-balancers.md

 #### Create Listener
 {{% notice note %}}
-Multiple listeners can be associated with the same load balancer but each must use a unique port.
+Multiple listeners can be associated with the same Load Balancer but each must use a unique port.
 {{% /notice %}}

-To create new Listener that will be tied to the current load balancer, do the following:
+To create new Listener that will be tied to the current LB, do the following:
 - open the LISTENERS TAB on the *Load Balancer details page* and click on the CREATE LISTENER icon in the upper left corner;
 - fill in the form on the next opened *Create Listener window*: